 Closing Speed Needle Valve Adjustment: The closing speed needle valve regulates fluid pressure into the main valve cover chamber, controlling the valve closing speed.
 If the downstream pressure fluctuates slightly above the desired set point, turn the adjustment screw OUT, counterclockwise, increasing the rate of closing.

-Clockwise to DECREASE the rate of opening
+Turn Clockwise to decrease rate of opening

-Counterclockwise to INCREASE the rate of opening
+Turn Counterclockwise to increase the rate of opening

 Figure 3 Flow Control